845-398-3350

 Fall Landscaping Checklist: How to Prepare Your Yard for Winter

-As the cooler weather sets in, fall is the perfect time to prepare your lawn and garden for the winter months ahead.
-By following a well-organized landscaping checklist, you can ensure that your outdoor spaces remain healthy and beautiful through the colder seasons, setting up for a vibrant spring bloom.
-Here’s everything you need to do:
+As the cooler weather sets in, fall is the right time to prepare your lawn and garden for the winter ahead.
+Work through a well-organized checklist and your outdoor spaces stay healthy through the cold, setting up a strong spring bloom.
+Here is everything to do.

 1. Lawn Care and Maintenance

-Your lawn needs special attention before the frost hits.
-Taking a few key steps can help it survive the winter and come back even stronger next spring.
+Your lawn needs attention before the frost hits.
+A few key steps help it survive the winter and come back stronger next spring.

 Aerate the Lawn

-Over the growing season, the soil can become compacted, making it difficult for water and nutrients to penetrate.
-Aerating helps relieve this compaction, promoting better water absorption and root growth.
+Over the growing season, soil gets compacted, which makes it hard for water and nutrients to get down.
+Aerating relieves that compaction and promotes better water absorption and root growth.

-Fertilizing the lawn in the fall helps build strong roots.
-Use a fertilizer high in phosphorus to encourage deep rooting and better resilience during the winter.
+Fertilizing in the fall builds strong roots.
+Use a fertilizer high in phosphorus to encourage deep rooting and better resilience through the winter.

 Final Mowing of the Season

-Give your grass one last mow, trimming it down to about 1¼ inches.
-This height prevents disease and keeps the lawn neat over winter without stressing the grass.
+Give the grass one last mow, down to about 1¼ inches.
+That height prevents disease and keeps the lawn neat over winter without stressing the grass.

 Rake Fallen Leaves

-Clear fallen leaves regularly to prevent them from smothering the grass.
-Consider composting them to create nutrient-rich material for next spring.
+Clear fallen leaves regularly so they do not smother the grass.
+Consider composting them into nutrient-rich material for spring.

 2. Caring for Plants and Shrubs

-Your trees, shrubs, and perennials also need some attention before the cold weather sets in.
-By prepping them now, you’ll avoid winter damage and encourage healthier growth next year.
+Your trees, shrubs, and perennials need some prep before the cold sets in.
+Handle it now and you avoid winter damage and set up healthier growth next year.

 Plant New Shrubs Early

-If you’re planning to add new shrubs, do so early in the fall.
-This allows the roots to establish before the ground freezes, giving the plants a head start next spring.
+If you are adding new shrubs, do it early in the fall.
+That gives the roots time to establish before the ground freezes and a head start next spring.

 Prune Dead Branches

-Trimming dead or damaged limbs from trees and shrubs ensures that they won’t snap under the weight of winter snow, which can harm the plant.
+Trim dead or damaged limbs from trees and shrubs so they do not snap under the weight of winter snow and harm the plant.

 Cut Back Perennials

-Trim down perennials that have finished blooming to keep your garden tidy and avoid disease buildup.
-If your perennials are overcrowded, divide them now to promote better growth.
+Trim down perennials that have finished blooming to keep the garden tidy and avoid disease buildup.
+If they are overcrowded, divide them now for better growth.

 3. Mulching and Winterizing Your Garden

-Mulching plays a crucial role in protecting your garden through the winter.
-It insulates the soil, keeping the temperature more consistent and protecting roots from freezing temperatures.
+Mulch plays a key role in protecting the garden through winter.
+It insulates the soil, keeps the temperature steadier, and shields roots from freezing.

 Add Mulch Around Young Plants

-Spread a layer of mulch around the base of young or newly planted trees and shrubs.
-This will help retain moisture and regulate soil temperature during the cold months.
+Spread a layer of mulch around the base of young or newly planted trees and shrubs to hold moisture and regulate soil temperature through the cold months.

 Winterize Irrigation Systems

-If you have drip irrigation or any other watering system, make sure to drain and shut it down before the first frost.
-Water left in the system can freeze and cause damage.
+If you have drip irrigation or any other watering system, drain and shut it down before the first frost.
+Water left in the lines can freeze and cause damage.

 4. Organize Your Yard Tools and Plan for Spring

-Before storing your garden tools for the winter, it’s important to give them a little TLC.
+Before you store your tools for the winter, give them a little care.

 Clean and Sharpen Tools

-Clean off dirt and rust from your gardening tools.
-Sharpen blades and apply a light coat of oil to prevent rust over winter, ensuring they’re ready to go for next spring’s gardening projects.
+Clean dirt and rust off your tools, sharpen the blades, and apply a light coat of oil to prevent rust over winter so they are ready for spring.

 Plan Ahead for Spring Projects

-Use the fall downtime to assess your yard.
+Use the fall downtime to take stock of the yard.
 What worked this year?
-What would you like to change?
-Make notes now so you can start planning any landscaping or gardening changes for next spring.
+What would you change?
+Make notes now so you can plan any landscaping changes for spring.

 Start Fall Prep for a Healthy Spring Yard

-A little preparation now will go a long way in keeping your lawn and garden in top shape throughout the winter.
-By following this simple fall landscaping checklist, you can protect your plants, lawn, and garden tools, ensuring that your outdoor spaces look their best when the warm weather returns.
+A little preparation now goes a long way toward keeping your lawn and garden in top shape through winter.
+Follow this checklist and you protect your plants, lawn, and tools, so everything looks its best when the warm weather returns.